p0xz/ZborovnaAPI/readme.md

 (async () => {
   await zborovna.login("username", "password");

   // This params are optional so you don't need to pass everything.
-  // Note: Search is value for searching document you want. const queryObject = { school, subject, year, post, filter, search, page };
+  // Note: Search is value is for searching document you want. const queryObject = { school, subject, year, post, filter, search, page };
   const documents = await zborovna.getDocumentsByQuery(queryObject);